Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Bucharest rental houses.
-Equipment selection depends on whether you're filming brown bears in the Carpathians or pelicans in the Danube Delta.
+Gear selection depends on whether you're filming brown bears in the Carpathians or pelicans in the Danube Delta.

 Can you film Romanian wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Carpathian brown bears, wolves, lynx, and migratory waterbirds across Făgăraș, Retezat, Apuseni, and the Danube Delta Biosphere Reserve.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing Carpathian brown bears, wolves, lynx, and migratory waterbirds across Făgăraș, Retezat, Apuseni, and the Danube Delta Biosphere Reserve.

 What's the difference between night vision looks?